In Michigan, you may describe your wishes for health care in a living will and patient advocate designation.

-Your witnesses for your document directing health care should be at least 18 years old and should be someone other than your patient advocate.
+In Michigan, you must sign your health care documents in front of two witnesses.
+Witnesses for your living will should be at least 18 years old and should be someone other than your patient advocate.

 After you and your witnesses sign your documents, they are legally valid.
 Keep the originals in your files and give copies to your patient advocate, if you named one.
 To ensure that you get the health care that you want, it’s a good idea to make your wishes widely known.
 So, you might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.